 CAN A NON-LEVY PAYING ORGANISATION CLAIM 100% FUNDING?

 Yes, in some cases this is possible.
-You can check if your organisation qualifies here: apprenticeships.gov.uk/employers/understandingapprenticeship-benefits-and-funding
+You can check if your organisation qualifies here: apprenticeships.gov.uk/employers/ funding-an-apprenticeship-non-levy

 ARE THERE ANY INCENTIVES IN PLACE FOR AN ORGANISATION TO TAKE ON APPRENTICES?